Vincent-Millane/cname-cloaking/README.md

 You can install the excellent DNS software that also caches DNS unbound: https://www.nlnetlabs.nl/projects/unbound/about/ You can then include the stub-zone list [stub-zone](https://github.com/Vincent-Millane/cname-cloaking/blob/main/stub-zone).

-For a family or with the multitude of connected objects, installing Pi-hole is very effective: https://pi-hole.net/
+For a family or with the multitude of connected objects, installing Pi-hole is **very effective**: https://pi-hole.net/

 These solutions offer huge savings in data and bandwidth, not to mention considerable energy savings.